 While communication techniques have improved over the years due to technology, water still prevents perfect communication between divers and their dive teams.
 Initially, wires were all that was used to communicate with someone in the water, but now things have progressed to using vocal communications.

 The reason water is such a hard element to communicate through is the fact that it reflects an image back at the viewer, making it hard to properly see beneath the surface.
-It also reflects most vocal attempts directed towards the under-surface, which makes communications difficult.
+It also reflects most vocal attempts directed towards the under-surface from above which makes communications difficult.

 Diver Communication: History